C/C++

 | `-- libcbxp.a

-The following C example extracts the PSA control block and prints the returned JSON String.
+The following C example uses cbxp_extract() to extract and format the PSA control block from Live Memory, and prints the returned JSON String.

 C